pearmini/chart-music-lab/src/index.md

 <div class="hero">
   <h1>Chart Music Lab</h1>
-  <h2>What do chats sounds like?
+  <h2>What do charts sounds like?
 How can we draw charts with music?</h2>
 </div>

 <div class="grid grid-cols-3">